Particular/docs.particular.net/samples/azure/azure-service-bus-msmq-bridge/sample.md

 snippet: bridge-general-configuration

-In addition the general configuration of the transport, the `EndpointOrientedTopology` has its own requirements.
-The first is that all events published on the Azure Service Bus side of the bridge need to be assigned endpoints that publish them.
-The second is the configuration of a *resubscriber*

-snippet: resubscriber

-The resubscriber replays periodically the subscription messages coming from the MSMQ side of the bridge to ensure that the Azure Service Bus topic notifiers have been started.

 A bridge is created, started, and should be executed as long as bridging is required.

 NOTE: This sample use a simple `InMemorySubscriptionStorage`.
-In production `SqlSubscriptionStorage` (included in the Bridge package) or custom persistent subscription storage should be used to prevent message loss.
+In production `SqlSubscriptionStorage` (included in the NServiceBus.Router package) or custom persistent subscription storage should be used to prevent message loss.

 snippet: bridge-execution